Scared Americans, desperate to travel, are buying up ‘COVID campers’

-(Bloomberg) — Floor traffic at Mike Regan’s two RV dealerships outside Austin, Texas, is up 30% compared with last May.
+Floor traffic at Mike Regan’s two RV dealerships outside Austin, Texas, is up 30% compared with last May.

 Cooped-up Americans desperate to get out after months of lockdowns are dreaming of doing something — anything — that resembles a vacation.
-But a majority of them worry a second wave of the coronavirus is coming, and think politicians have pushed too fast to reopen.
+But a majority of them worry that a second wave of the coronavirus is coming, and think politicians have pushed too fast to reopen.
 Unsurprisingly, when it comes to getting out of Dodge, the close quarters of an airline cabin are a no-go.

 That’s where the “COVID camper” comes in.